 The one caveat: Not all breakouts are created equal, and light therapy, specifically blue light therapy, may not be as effective for all.
 As a general rule, "light therapy is best for people with inflammatory acne lesions, the red and tender bumps and pustules," points out Dr. Nazarian, while Dr. Birnbaum adds that it likely won't be particularly effective against comedonal acne (AKA blackheads and whiteheads).

 While we've talked a lot about blue light, it's not the only color that can help.
 Red light also has anti-inflammatory benefits, which is why it's often used in conjunction with blue light for acne.
 Red light also helps to accelerate the skin's healing processes as well as the regeneration of collagen and elastin, which could be very helpful in addressing acne scarring, adds Fedotova.
 Similarly, "Green and yellow light help to balance melanin or pigment, and can help reduce discolored acne scars," she says.

 How to Use Light Therapy For Acne

-To practice light therapy, you can use one of the following modalities, just note that professional treatment is recommended, and at the very least, you should seek approval and direction from a board-certified dermatologist before trying this one at home.
-And as always, if you choose an at-home modality, follow the instructions to a T (otherwise you risk damage to your skin and even eyes).
+To practice light therapy, you can use one of the following modalities, just note that professional treatment is recommended.
+At the very least, you should seek approval and direction from a board-certified dermatologist before trying this one at home.
+And as always, if you choose an at-home modality, follow the instructions to a T (otherwise, you risk damage to your skin and even eyes).

 - At-home full facial masks